amnis-dev/amnis-design/docs/Development.md

 * [Get Node.JS](https://nodejs.org/)
 * [Setup Yarn](https://classic.yarnpkg.com/en/docs/getting-started)

 It is highly recommended to develop with [Visual Studio Code](https://code.visualstudio.com/).
-There are settings and plugins in this workspace that help development.
+There are settings in this workspace that help provide useful feedback on types and formatting.

 ### Prepare Workspace